elldi/project_euler_problems/README.md

 # Project Euler Problems

-Going about these challenges in me free time.
+Going about these challenges in my free time.
 Why not hey.

 ## Problems Solved Sofar
+ 1. 729116th
+ 2. 586932nd